-4.2 Confidentiality and Information disclosure
+4.3 Confidentiality and Information disclosure

-- 4.2.1 Staff should not use any information obtained in the course of their duties to the detriment of SAST or for personal gain or benefit or pass this information on to others who might use it in such a way. - 4.2.2 Staff must also take all reasonable steps, in line with the principles of the General Data Protection Regulations 2016, to ensure that the loss, destruction, inaccuracy or disclosure of information does not occur as a result of their actions, including information relating to school business, other staff and pupil data. - 4.2.3 There are some circumstances in which staff may be expected to share information about a child, for example, when child protection issues arise.
+- Staff should not use any information obtained in the course of their duties to the detriment of SAST or for personal gain or benefit or pass this information on to others who might use it in such a way. - Staff must also take all reasonable steps, in line with the principles of the Data Protection Act 2018, to ensure that the loss, destruction, inaccuracy or disclosure of information does not occur as a result of their actions, including information relating to school business, other staff and pupil data. - There are some circumstances in which staff may be expected to share information about a child, for example, when child protection issues arise.
 In such cases staff have a duty to pass information on without delay in line with the school policy/local procedures.
-If staff are in any doubt about whether to share information or keep it confidential they should seek guidance from a senior manager or person with designated child protection responsibilities. - staff should not use their position to gain access to information for their own advantage or to intimidate, humiliate or embarrass a child; - staff are expected to treat any information they receive about children and young people in a discreet and confidential manner; - staff need to be cautious when passing on information to others about a child/young person and if in any doubt about sharing information, seek the advice of a senior member of staff, Trust Data Protection Officer or those with designated child protection responsibilities.
+If staff are in any doubt about whether to share information or keep it confidential they should seek guidance from a senior manager or person with designated child protection responsibilities. - Staff should not use their position to gain access to information for their own advantage or to intimidate, humiliate or embarrass a child; - Staff are expected to treat any information they receive about children and young people in a discreet and confidential manner; - Staff need to be cautious when passing on information to others about a child/young person and if in any doubt about sharing information, seek the advice of a senior member of staff, Trust Data Protection Officer or those with designated child protection responsibilities.

-4.3 Equality issues
+4.4 Equality issues

-- 4.3.1 All staff should adhere to the SAST Equal Opportunities Policy, in addition to the requirements of the law. - staff should not discriminate in recruitment and employment practices, nor in the delivery of services; - staff should also ensure that in their dealings with parents and other members of the public, they ensure the provision of an efficient and impartial delivery to all individuals.
+- All staff should adhere to the SAST Equal Opportunities Policy, in addition to the requirements of the law. - Staff should not discriminate in recruitment and employment practices, nor in the delivery of services; - Staff should also ensure that in their dealings with parents and other members of the public, they ensure the provision of an efficient and impartial delivery to all individuals.

-4.4 Employment matters
+4.5 Employment matters

-- 4.4.1 All staff involved in appointments and/or tendering process should ensure that these are made on the basis of merit. - staff should not be involved in an appointment or decisions relating to discipline, promotion or pay adjustments for any individual who is a relative or with whom they are in a close personal relationship; - all relationships of a business or private nature with external contractors, or potential contractors should be made known to the Head teacher or Executive Head teacher.
+- All staff involved in appointments and/or tendering process should ensure that these are made on the basis of merit. - Staff should not be involved in an appointment or decisions relating to discipline, promotion or pay adjustments for any individual who is a relative or with whom they are in a close personal relationship; - All relationships of a business or private nature with external contractors, or potential contractors should be made known to the Head teacher or CEO and declared on the appropriate business and pecuniary interests form.

-4.5 Public duty and private interest
+4.6 Public duty and private interest

-- 4.5.1 It is important that staff do not put themselves in a position where their duty to SAST and their private interests conflict. - Staff should not allow their own personal or political opinions to interfere with their work and the provision of a balanced and professional service, ensuring that they work to the professional standard required.
+- It is important that staff do not put themselves in a position where their duty to SAST and their private interests conflict. - Staff should not allow their own personal or political opinions to interfere with their work and the provision of a balanced and professional service, ensuring that they work to the professional standard required.

-4.6 Other employment/private work
+4.7 Other employment/private work

-- 4.6.1 Any external work that staff undertake must not bring SAST into disrepute or conflict with the school's interest. - 4.6.2 Any copyright created by a member of staff during their employment with SAST becomes the property of the Trust. - staff should not set up a business or accept employment with a business that is engaged in work, which is in direct competition with SAST. - private work should not be undertaken in the school's time, or using the schools premises or equipment, without prior approval of the Executive Head teacher or Head teacher;
+- Any external work that staff undertake must not bring SAST into disrepute or conflict with the school's interest. - Any copyright created by a member of staff during their employment with SAST becomes the property of the Trust. - Staff should not set up a business or accept employment with a business that is engaged in work, which is in direct competition with SAST. - Private work should not be undertaken in the school's time, or using the schools' premises, resources or equipment, without prior approval of the CEO, Director of Finance and Operations or Headteacher;

-4.7 Dress and Appearance
+4.8 Dress and Appearance